 Audience, Intent & Authority

-The first step to writing content is to determine your audience and your intent.
-Without knowing who you are addressing or what you are trying to portray to them, you will lack direction and organization in your writing.
+The first step to writing content is to determine your target audience and their user intent.
+Understanding who you are addressing and what their needs are will give direction and organization to your writing.

 It is often helpful to ask yourself: